onigoetz/i18n/docs/article/Benchmarking, Profiling, and Optimizing JavaScript.md

 ### Tools

-Here are the most useful tools we looked into:
+Here are the most valuable tools we looked into:

 - `node --prof` is a very good start to profile your code
-- [speedscope](https://www.npmjs.com/package/speedscope) is a great tool for visualizing flame charts
+- [speedscope](https://www.npmjs.com/package/speedscope) is an excellent tool for visualizing flame charts
 - `node --inspect-brk` in combination with Google Chrome is even more detailed
 - [Deopt Explorer](https://github.com/microsoft/deoptexplorer-vscode) might be the tool you need if you want to go even further